-As you may recall, in Part 1 of this post, I offered the pro side about the book.
+As you may recall, in Part 1 of this post, I offered the pro side of the book.
 In Part 2, I offered the con side, and in part 3, offered some of the mixed views about the publication.

 Let’s examine some of the major criticism of the book in more detail –

 1).
-The authors Matthew Dixon and Brent Adamson are not sales people.
+The authors Matthew Dixon and Brent Adamson are not salespeople.

 House Speaker Sam Rayburn once said of Secretary of Defense, Robert McNamara, “I just wish he had just one time run for dog catcher.”

 While it would be great if sales researchers had once been salespeople, it doesn’t mean that you should dismiss their findings or advice because they have never sold.
 It’s like saying that you should disregard the findings or advice from astronomers because they never flew in outer space.
 The fact that an astronomer has never been an astronaut doesn’t mean he still can’t publish research about our Solar System.
 The job of a researcher is just that – do research.
 You can either agree or disagree with their conclusions.
 That’s your right.